chrislazo22/Earthquake-Finder-app/README.md

 # Earthquake Locator

-This application is a coding challenge that was created for Fullscreen Media.

 The Earthquake Locator application is designed to find the first 10 earthquakes, within a specified date range, that can be felt at 34.0522° N and 118.2437° W in Los Angeles.

 ## Getting Started